jordanpapaditsas/datapages-vault/README.md

 ## Planning

-- Add a simple UI
+- Add a simple UI using HTML and CSS
 - Organize directories
 - Implement Frontend logic with vanilla JavaScript
 - Create a management system with a Database for books